rutvik0157/WIDS_Stock_Price_Prediction_With_LSTM_Networks-/WEEK 4/README.md

 ## Final Assignment
-Details regarding task is given in the Assignment
+Details regarding the task are given in the Assignment